Mikerniker/100_Days_of_Python/Day39/README.md

 ### The challenge

 - Find flight deals via an API.
-Use Google sheets to keept track of the locations you want to visit, with a price cutoff.
+Use Google sheets to keep track of the locations you want to visit with a price cutoff.
 Take the data from Google sheet and feed it into the Flight Search API that will look for the cheapest flights within the next 6 months and send an alert/SMS to your mobile phone.

 ### Links

 - Solution URL: [Cheap Flight Finder](https://github.com/Mikerniker/100_Days_of_Python/tree/main/Day39)

 ## Notes

+- This was particularly difficult, I spent a few days trying to figure out how to get the iata code and print it on the sheet via the Classes.
+Without using classes the tasks seemed a bit easier, but putting them in separate modules and figuring out how to make them interact with each other confused me for several days.
+I also did some indentation errors which sometimes still take me a while to figure out.
+Progressing through each task is taking a while but I'm slowly getting there.
+12/30/2022
+- Mental Note: Be careful with your indentations in your functions/methods.

 ### Built with